jbrt/aws-global-app-playground/terraform/Lab1-DynamoDB_Global_tables/README.md

 {"statusCode": 200, "insert_from": "eu-west-1", "text": "Successfully insert James Bond"}
 ```

-The user James has been added from the eu-west-1 region.
+The user James **has been added from the eu-west-1 region**.
 Here is state of DynamoDB after this insert:

 ![DynamoDB](../../images/DynamoDB-Lab1.png)